pigom/showrxqueue/README.md

 # showrxqueue
-4_Reactive_ viewer for a Redis channel.
+Reactive viewer for a Redis channel.
 Subscribses to a channel and shows events on it redirected or to a web view.